gardener/cc-utils/_sources/pipeline_job.rst.txt

 (GitHub) Repositories
 #####################

-Main repository
+Main Repository
 ---------------

 Each pipeline has a main repository.
 It is implied by the GitHub repository from which the pipeline definition was read.

 - logical repository name defaults to `source`
-- branch an repo_path are determined by repository
+- branch and repo_path are determined by repository
 - repository path is implied by repository

-Additional repositories
+Additional Repositories
 -----------------------

 Additional repositories may be referenced.
 Different from the main repository, all of the